rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 Generally local inventory files are not recommended.
 If you are running anything locally outside of AWX, an inventory is allowed but should not be committed to the repository.

+#### Collections and Roles

+Collections and roles should be defined in a `requirements.yml` in their respective directories.
+AWX will pick them up.

 #### Pre-commits / linting

 When committing, pre-commit must run to verify your changes.
 They must be passing to be pushed up.
 This is an absolute requirement, even for roles.